Charles Jenkins (American Gospel musician)

-Charles C. Jenkins II (born December 14, 1975) is an American gospel musician.
+Charles C. Jenkins II (born December 14, 1975) is an American gospel singer, songwriter, and minister.
 He started his music career in 2012 with the release of The Best of Both Worlds by Inspired People and EMI Gospel.
 This would be his Billboard magazine breakthrough release.
 His second album, Any Given Sunday, was released by Inspired People and Motown Gospel in 2015.
 The album again placed on the Billboard magazine charts.

 Early life

-Jenkins was born on December 14, 1975 in Saint Petersburg, FL as Charles Jenkins II.
+Jenkins was born on December 14, 1975, in St. Petersburg, Florida, United States, as Charles Jenkins II.
 He is a graduate of both Moody Bible Institute and Trinity Evangelical Divinity School.
 After college, he became the senior pastor of Fellowship Missionary Baptist Church of Chicago, where Clay Evans was the founder.
 He served there from 2000 to 2019.
 He serves as a Ministry Partner at Vanderbloemen Search Group.

 Music career

 His music career got started in April 2012, with the release of the single “Awesome.”
 It was then followed by the album The Best of Both Worlds by Inspired People and EMI Gospel on June 12, 2012.
 This album was his breakthrough release on the Billboard magazine charts at No. 41 on The Billboard 200 and at No. 1 on the Gospel Albums chart.
 The album was rated four stars out of five by AllMusic, and an eight out of ten by Cross Rhythms.
 His subsequent album, Any Given Sunday, was released on March 17, 2015.
 The album charted on The Billboard 200 at No. 90, and No. 1 on the Gospel Albums chart.